|© UNICEF Indonesia/2006/Purnomo|

 By Sabine Dolan

-NEW YORK, USA, 18 July 2006 – Supplies are making their way to Indonesia’s island of Java, where a tsunami struck on Monday, leaving hundreds of people dead and tens of thousands homeless.
+NEW YORK, USA, 19 July 2006 – UNICEF supplies have reached the south coast of Indonesia’s Java island, where an earthquake and tsunami struck on Monday, leaving hundreds of people dead and tens of thousands homeless.

-According to the latest reports, over 31,000 people have been displaced by the earthquake and tsunami.
-Most are being sheltered temporarily in community halls, schools and mosques.
-Many were evacuated due to their trauma and fear of another tsunami.
+Children and families displaced by the earthquake and tsunami are being sheltered temporarily in community halls, schools and mosques.
+Many, especially those living close to the water, were evacuated due to their trauma and fear of another tsunami.

-UNICEF is also concerned about the welfare of children who have been separated from their families, but the number of displaced or separated children is still not confirmed.
+UNICEF is also concerned about the welfare of children who have been separated from their families.
+While the number of separated children is still unknown, the Red Cross estimates that nearly a third of all those displaced by the tsunami are children.

 Tsunami in Java